Peekaayy/Ubuntu-Display/README.md

-Configuration file I run at startup for my monitors
+Configuration file at startup for  monitors